arclab-hku/Event_based_VO-VIO-SLAM/Results_for_comparison.md

 The evaluations of our works in different data sequences are also recorded in video which can be seen in our bilibili: [Guan Weipeng](https://space.bilibili.com/499377825?spm_id_from=333.1007.0.0) or [Chen Peiyu](https://space.bilibili.com/279299582/?spm_id_from=333.999.0.0).

-Tips: we recommend this [Python package for the evaluation of odometry and SLAM](https://github.com/MichaelGrupp/evo).
-If you want to align all estimated trajectory with ground truth in SE3 to evaluate the Absolute Trajectory Error (ATE), you can run the following command:
+Tips: we recommend this [Python package](https://github.com/MichaelGrupp/evo) for the evaluation of odometry and SLAM. e.g. If you want to align all estimated trajectory with ground truth in SE3 to evaluate the Absolute Trajectory Error (ATE), you can run the following command:
 ~~~
 evo_ape bag bag_name.bag /ground_truth_pose /estimated_pose -va -p
 ~~~